 The Lake Nona Gateway building sits just outside of the Medical City area at the corner or Narcoossee Road and Tavistock Lakes Blvd.
 The Gateway building is home to Florida Hospital Health Park which offers family medicine, imaging, sports medicine, physical therapy and laboratory intensive care.
 The building is also home to UCF Health which offers primary care physicians and specialists under one roof.

 This three story, LEED Certified facility is set to open in the spring of 2016.
 Named after a major healthcare solutions provider who will anchor the first floor, the building will feature a wet lab where biomedical entrepreneurs and start up companies can work together to transform the healthcare industry.

-Currently under construction, the new UCF Lake Nona Medical Center will initially open as a 64 bed teaching hospital.
-The projected opening date is late 2020 to early 2021.
-Details to follow.
+Now Open, the new UCF Lake Nona Medical Center is a 64 bed teaching hospital.

-Several Neighborhoods are within easy walking or biking distance to Medical City the closest of which is Laurete Park.
-Ashton Woods, David Weekely Homes and Minto Communities are the current builders within Laureate Park and model homes are open 7 days a week.
+Several Neighborhoods are within easy walking or biking distance to Medical City the closest of which is Laureate Park.
+Ashton Woods, David Weekley Homes and Minto Communities are the current builders within Laureate Park and model homes are open 7 days a week.
 VillageWalk and Eagle Creek are just outside the Medical City area and are in easy biking distance.